SaloniVaghela-05/SportSync/README.md

 A PostgreSQL database, designed to administer, query, and analyze sports tournaments, teams, matches, and participant schedules.

 ## Why SportSync?
 Manual tournament management breaks down fast, with duplicate registrations, missed schedule updates, delayed results, and no historical record.
-SportSync replaces that with a single, centralized, normalized PostgreSQL database,  one source of truth for every player, team, match, result, venue, sponsor, and statistic, built through a full requirements-to-schema design process and exposed through a working web application.
+SportSync replaces that with a single, centralized, normalized PostgreSQL database,  one source of truth for every player, team, match, result, venue, sponsor, and statistic, built through a full requirements-to-schema design process.

 ---